hadron-project/hadron/guide/src/reference/cli.md

 Publish data to a stream

 USAGE:
-    hadron stream pub [FLAGS] [OPTIONS] <data> --subject <subject> --type <type>
+    hadron stream pub [FLAGS] [OPTIONS] <data> --type <type>

 FLAGS:
-    -b, --binary     If true, treat the data payload as a base64 encoded binary blob -h, --help       Prints help information
+        --binary     If true, treat the data payload as a base64 encoded binary blob -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
-    -o <optattrs>...
-Optional attributes to associate with the given payload -s, --subject <subject>    The subject of the new event -t, --type <type>          The type of the new event
+        --id <id>            The ID of the new event, else a UUID4 will be generated -o <optattrs>...
+Optional attributes to associate with the given payload --source <source>    The source of the new event, else `hadron-cli` will be used --type <type>        The type of the new event

 ARGS:
     <data>    The data payload to be published